klfsecond/poc-zh-fix-spec/source/index.html.md

 ## Overview

-Welcome to Zero Hash API documentation.
-These documents outline trading platform functionality, market details, and APIs.
+Welcome to Zero Hash Matching Engine FIX API documentation.

-APIs are separated into two categories: Market data feed and trading.
-Feed APIs provide market data and are public.
-Trading APIs require authentication and provide access to placing orders and other account information.
+The FIX API specification is separated into two categories: Order Entry and Market Data APIs.
+The information in the FIX API specification describes the adoptation of the standard FIX 5.0 for vendors and subscribers to communicate with the Zero Hash matching engine.
+FIX  tags, as described in detail on the Financial Information Exchange Protocol Committee website, www.fixprotocol.org as well as custom tags are used extensively in this document and the reader should familiarize themselves with the latest updates to this release.
+If an application message in Financial Information Exchange Protocol version 5.0, or previous FIX versions, is not included in this document, the message is ignored.

 **Version:** 1.0.0